In this day and age of countless human wants, one often ends up hoarding stuff, intentionally or otherwise.

 Jyoti says that fabric is always going to be something that they pay attention to.

 “Once the fabric is sourced, inspiration flows.
-In the future, I want to use recycled natural fabrics in my collection and thereby, incorporate a more sustainable approach to how we make our pieces.
+In the future, I want to use recycled fabrics in my collection and thereby, incorporate a more sustainable approach to how we make our pieces.
 I am also working towards building a global presence since our styles are simple and classic which will appeal to others outside India,” she says, signing off.

 Rapid fire questions: